-3.1 The Growth, Infrastructure, Planning & the Economy Cabinet Panel will consider a report on this item of business at its meeting on 5 July 2018.
-The Panel will be be invited recommend to Cabinet that Cabinet recommends that County Council approves the revision to the Statement of Common Ground (SoCG) and Hearing Statement for Welwyn Hatfield Borough Council Policy SP14 in relation to the land at New Barnfield as set out in para 6.7 of the Report .
+3.1 The Growth, Infrastructure, Planning & the Economy Cabinet Panel will consider a report on this matter at its meeting on 5 July.
+The Panel will be asked to consider and comment on the report and to recommend to Cabinet at its meeting on 9 July that it recommends to full Council "That County Council approves the revision to the Statement of Common Ground (SoCG) and Hearing Statement for Welwyn Hatfield Borough Council Policy SP14 in relation to the land at New Barnfield as set out in para 6.7 of the Report."

-3.2 The Panel's recommendation to Cabinet will be reported orally at the Cabinet meeting and circulated to Members in the Order of Business sheet.
+Cabinet's recommendation to Council will be reported orally at the meeting and circulated in the Council Order of Business sheet.